DRovara/Qhoir/doc/documentation/README.md

-<h1>qwire Documentation</h1>
+<h1>Qhoir Documentation</h1>

-This document introduces the core features and components of qwire.
+This document introduces the core features and components of Qhoir.
 It assumes some basic knowledge on classical circuit construction, as well as the knowledge of quantum information basics from the reader.
 Other than that, the reader is not required to have a more profound understanding of quantum computing.
-Instead, qwire values the process of *learning by doing*.
+Instead, Qhoir values the process of *learning by doing*.

 # Interface

-The quantum circuit editor qwire consists of three main components:
+The quantum circuit editor Qhoir consists of three main components:
 - Breadboard
 - Utensil bal
 - Toolbox